mecha-hq/helm-charts/charts/drone/README.md

 ## Support

-For questions, suggestions, and discussion, visit the [Drone community site](https://discourse.drone.io/).
+For questions, suggestions, and discussion, visit the [Harness community site](https://community.harness.io/).